hmrc/file-upload/README.md

 }
 ```

 Note: Parameters in body are optional.
+However, it is advised to provide a callbackUrl to be informed of its progress.

 Response (in Headers): Location → localhost:8898/file-upload/envelopes/0b215e97-11d4-4006-91db-c067e74fc653

 #### Show Envelope
-Shows the envelope and its current parameters such as id, status, callbackurl and potentially files.
-By default it should show at least the envelope Id and the status of an existing envelope.
+Shows the envelope and its current details such as status, callbackurl and potentially the current files inside.
+It should show at least the envelope Id and the status when the envelope was created.
 ```
 GET     file-upload/envelopes/{envelope-id}
 ```